Includes digital pre-order of October Book (Preorder).

 This, among other uncertainties, was partly my reluctance to write more music.
 I also pondered how many great songs already existed, and plenty of good ones I had written also, so why make more?
 No one is really asking me to.
 It doesn’t solve any of the world’s problems, and honestly, being the sole force behind this project separates me further from much of normal life.

 “So... now what?”
 I thought.
 I can’t change the world, I can’t go play, I’m more isolated than ever.
 What am I?
 Am I a writer?
-Ok, If I am a writer, then I should write.
-What if I imagined someone paid me $10 a day to write a song?
-Ok, I’d do it.
+Ok, If I am a writer, then I should write...
 I can shelve everything... my own fears, my existential lack of belonging, the pandemic, the politics, the riots in the streets... and just write.
 For one month.
 For October.

 Why 31 songs?